Table of Contents

 On my way text message

-To send an On My Way message, tap into a request from the schedule tab in the app.
+To send an On My Way message, navigate to a request from the schedule tab in the app.
 On the request, tap the speech bubble icon.

 Complete the assessment and leave notes

-Depending on which screen you create the request from, some of the information (such as client) might already be filled out for you, but let's take a look at a completely blank work request.
+Depending on which screen you create the request from, some of the information (such as client) might already be filled out for you, but let's take a look at a completely blank work request created from the quick create menu.

 The first part to fill out is the client's name.
 Tap the + icon to either select an existing client or create a new one.
 To be able to save a request, you need to enter a client but all the other fields are optional.
-From there we can add a description of the request, this is usually a short description of the kind of service this client is looking for.
+From there we can add a Request title, this is usually a short description of the kind of service this client is looking for.

-After the on-site assessment are the assessment instructions.
-This is an internal description for the assigned team so this is a good spot to leave details for your team about what needs to be done while on this assessment.
+When scheduling an assessment, add Instructions.
+The instructions are an internal description for the assigned team so this is a good spot to leave details for your team about what needs to be done while on this assessment or if there's anything to watch out for.

-There is a notes tab on the assessment in the app where you can add any additional notes while at the property.
+Once you've created your request, there is a notes tab on the request where you can add any additional notes while at the property.
 The notes left here are internal only.
 This is a good spot to leave yourself details for later, attach images, or flag items for the team back in the office.
 Notes left on the request can be linked to the quote so you can have that information handy, in case you need to reference it.

 Create a quote